-Again, there is sometimes we may want to seek to an Evernote alternative, here are the top 12 best writing and note taking tool — one can be your next partner in note taking and remembering things.
-Most of them should be fit in your next best Evernote alternative tool for note taking and writing purpose.
+Again, there is sometimes we may want to seek an Evernote alternative, here are the best writing and note-taking tool — one can be your next partner in note-taking and remembering things.
+Most of them should be fit in your next best Evernote alternative tool for note-taking and writing purposes.

-First, let’s know some instance we may want to Avoid Evernote.
+First, let’s know some instances we may want to Avoid Evernote.

 - No sync or App available on Linux devices.